FAQ’s specifically about school policies and procedures can be found at the General Wolfe VSB Site.

 General Wolfe PAC raises money for items NOT paid for by the School District or Province such as: sports equipment, library books, field trips, arts programs, computers, software, sports uniforms…etc.

-A few examples of what the PAC is planning to support in the 2015/16 year are musical instruments (marimbas/xylophone), replacement for aging technology (ie. laptops), social and emotional learning, microscopes, literacy materials, skating and performances, Vancouver symphony field trip, earthquake kits and more.
+A few examples of what the PAC supports is musical instrument upkeep, replacement for aging technology (ie. laptops), social and emotional learning, science equipment, literacy materials, skating and performances, Vancouver symphony field trip, earthquake kits, graduation ceremonies, sporting events, bursaries, classroom petty cash funding, after school clubs, field trips and more.
 A full list is available on our Treasurers Report.
 Click here to see the fundraising events that support these expenses.

 Are there any PAC-sponsored social activities?